panoply/esthetic/docs/src/docs/usage/cli.md

 title: 'CLI'
 layout: base
 permalink: '/usage/cli/index.html'
+prev:
+  label: 'Installation'
+  uri: '/introduction/installation'
+next:
+  label: 'Config Files'
+  uri: '/usage/config-files'
 anchors:
   - CLI
   - Configuration Files
-  - Available Commands
+  - Commands
-  - Getting Started
+  - Example
   - Formatting Files
   - Watching Files
 ---

 # CLI

-Æsthetic provides CLI support via the `esthetic` command and assumes configuration has defined within your projects `package.json` file on the `esthetic` property.
-CLI usage requires a paths/patterns be provided which will resolve from the path location the command was invoked.
-By default, Æsthetic will print formatted code to `stdout` and will only overwrite target files when the `-f` or `--format` flag is passed.
+Æsthetic provides CLI support via the `esthetic` command and assumes configuration has defined within a `package.json` file via the `esthetic` property.
+CLI usage requires a path/pattern match be provided and will resolve files from the path location passed. Æsthetic will print formatted code to `stdout` and requires an `-f` or `--format` flag to be passed for file overwrites.

 ::: note